 A Snub pistol, a Marcus Fenix bust, and a Lancer (that I would relieve that company of before the show was over) were all that TriForce and the booth attendant, co-owner Drew Seldin, had on display- but it was enough.

-As I ran around the con, I made it a point to check out the TriForce display each and every day and I couldn’t help but take note of the crowds that gathered on a regular basis to check out the merchandise and ogle the workmanship on what were far and away the most amazing replicas to be fashioned after a video game pretty much ever.
+As I ran around the con, I made it a point to check out the TriForce display each and every day and I couldn’t help but take note of the crowds that gathered on a regular basis to check out the merchandise and ogle the workmanship on what were far and away the most amazing replicas of Agent 47’s Silver Ballers to be fashioned after the Hitman games pretty much ever.